pay-theory/pay-theory-docs/API/DISPUTE.md

 ```

 **`merchant`: String**
-The PayTheory unique identifier assigned to the merchant that the dispute belongs to.
+The Pay Theory unique identifier assigned to the merchant that the dispute belongs to.

 **`transaction_id`: String**
 The unique transaction identifier of the charge that is being disputed.

 **`dispute_id`: String**
-The PayTheory unique dispute identifier.
+The Pay Theory unique dispute identifier.

 **`status`: Status**
 The status of the dispute.